Zeutschler/tinyolap/doc/source/index.rst

 an average aggregation- and calculation-throughput of up to 1m cells on a M1 Mac, without caching.

+Finally perfromance very much depends on the use case.
+You'll need to try.
+Some facts (M1 Macbook Air, no caching):

+* 1M records will require ∼1GB RAM (I need to admit, 1k per record is not that efficient)
+* ∼100k records/sec when doing data imports
+* ∼2.5M aggregations/sec (8-dim cube) for a mixed workload of base level and aggregated cells
+* ∼25T cell-queries/sec (*with caching on and warm cache you can expect ∼150T cell-queries/sec.*)

-Also, **the build in caching greatly improves the user experience**.
-In read mostly scenarios - like reporting - TinyOlap can get even super fast, as when the cache has warmed up, most values are returned from a fast dictionary lookup.
+You see, **the build in caching greatly improves the user experience**.
+In read mostly scenarios - like reporting - TinyOlap can get even super fast.
+When the cache has warmed up, most values are returned from a very fast Python dictionary lookup.

 .. note:: That said, TinyOlap should not be mistaken as a database for serious high performance